Bell's Palsy Rehabilitation

 Bell’s Palsy occurs when the muscles are swollen, inflamed, or compressed, resulting in facial weakness or paralysis.
 Exactly what causes this damage, however, is unknown.

-Most scientists believe that a viral infection such as viral meningitis or the common cold sore virus—herpes simplex—causes the disorder.
+The major belief is that a viral infection such as viral meningitis or the common cold sore virus—herpes simplex—causes the disorder.
 They believe that the facial nerve swells and becomes inflamed in reaction to the infection, causing pressure within the Fallopian canal and leading to ischemia (the restriction of blood and oxygen to the nerve cells).
 In some mild cases (where recovery is rapid), there is only damage to the myelin sheath of the nerve.
 The myelin sheath is the fatty covering-which acts as an insulator on nerve fibers in the brain.

 The disorder has also been associated with influenza or a flu-like illness, headaches, chronic middle ear infection, high blood pressure, diabetes, sarcoidosis, tumors, Lyme disease, and trauma such as skull fracture or facial injury.

 In Traditional Chinese medicine , the diagnosis for Bell’s palsy is termed “External Wind-Cold attacking the channels of the face”.
-According to TCM principles, one of the main implications of this condition is an underlying Qi deficiency.
+According to TCM principles, one of the main implications of this condition is said to an underlying Qi deficiency.

 Treatment may include: